AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/partner-escalation.md

 # Partner escalation best practices

-Below are ideas to help you prepare for a Partner escalation with an Adobe Customer Success Manager (CSM) or to avoid the escalation entirely.
+Below are ideas to help you prepare for a Partner escalation with an Adobe Adobe Account Team (CSM) or to avoid the escalation entirely.

 ## Affected products and versions